NSHipster/articles/2014-01-27-stewardship.md

 The prevailing convention is [Semantic Versioning](http://semver.org), in which a release has a major, minor, and patch version, with each level signifying particular usage implications.

-- A patch, or bugfix, release changes only implementation, keeping the public API and thus all documented intact.
+- A patch, or bugfix, release changes only implementation, keeping the public API and thus all documentation intact.
 Consumers should be able to update between patch versions without any change to their own code.
 - A minor, or point, release changes the public API in non-breaking ways, such as adding a new feature.
 Again, developers should expect to have consumer code between minor versions work pretty much as expected.
 - A major release is anything that changes the public API in a backwards-incompatible way.
 Updating between major versions effectively means migrating consumer code to a new library.